ImJanindu/ImJanindu/README.md

 🎓 **Undergraduate Bachelor of Technology in ICT (Hons)**
 📍 *University of Sri Jayewardenepura*

-I am a passionate and motivated undergraduate student with a strong interest in **programming, problem-solving, mathematics, and emerging technologies**.
+I am a passionate and motivated undergraduate student with a strong interest in **software development, cybersecurity, problem-solving, mathematics, and emerging technologies**.
 I love learning, building, and contributing to projects that challenge my skills and expand my knowledge.

 ## 🚀 About Me